rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 One of the first settings I always change in RStudio whenever I have to set it up on a different machine is the "highlight function calls" checkbox:

-{{< figure src="highlighting-RStudio-setting.png" title="" alt="RStudio settings window Code -> Display showing the 'Highlight R function calls' checkbox ticked" caption="Always highlight function calls in R is the hill I'm prepared to die on" >}}
+{{< figure src="highlighting-RStudio-setting.png" title="" alt="RStudio settings window Code -> Display showing the 'Highlight R function calls' checkbox ticked" caption="“Always highlight function calls” in R is the hill I'm prepared to die on" >}}

 And here's how my regular RStudio code tab looks: